fondlykip/chicago_taxi_data/README.md

 With this initialisation pipeline complete, we can now execute the Taxi Trips ETL Pipeline.

-This pipeline can be configured to load data for any given month in a given year, or backfill from this date to present.
+This pipeline can be configured to load data for any given month in a given year, or backfill from the given month to present.
 Without any additional configuration, the pipeline will simply load data for January 2023.

 The ETL Pipeline, for a single month, typically takes around 5 minutes to run.